USAFA-ECE/ece281-book/_sources/lab/lab2.md

 The top level VHDL file is what connects your component to the Basys3 development board.
 Figure 5 below shows the top level schematic for this lab.
-As can be seen in the figure, you need to connect your SSD component to four physical switches (sw) and the seven cathodes (seg) of a seven-segment display (7SD).
+As can be seen in the figure, you need to connect your 7SD component to four physical switches (sw) and the seven cathodes (seg) of a seven-segment display (7SD).
 You also need to wire a push button (btnC) up so that it can be used to activate the 7SD by sending a **low